 Amsterdam is a beautiful city with a host of fantastic bars to choose from.
 It’s also no slouch for whisky fans, either, and plays host to plenty of choices for dram fanatics to spend time getting lost in.

 We spoke to Daniel Watts, proprietor of J.D.
 William’s Whisky Bar, one of the city’s finest examples.
 Its unassuming flat facia sits flush among the quaint cafes and fashion boutiques of lovely Prinsenstraat, but inside awaits a vast selection for whisky buffs.
-You can read his Amsterdam whisky guide below or simply skip to the map.

 Where are the best places to have a dram?